-15.3.1 Impairment losses on the assets were recognized (including right-of-use assets) on certain operating units (retail, leisure and entertainment, cinema and fashion) as the recoverable amount, which was estimated based on the value in use of the cash generating units, was lower than the carrying amount of the assets.
+15.3.1 Impairment losses on assets (including right-of-use assets) pertaining to certain operating units (retail, leisure and entertainment, cinema and lifestyle) were recognized as the recoverable amount, which was estimated based on the value in use of the cash generating units, was lower than the carrying amount of the assets.

-For Group's retail business the cash flow projections included specific estimates for five years at an average growth rate of 2.1% to 5.3% (2019: 2.8% to 3%) and a stable growth rate of 3% (2019: 3%) thereafter.
+For the Group's retail business the cash flow projections included specific estimates for five years and a stable growth rate thereafter.
 The stable growth rate was determined based on management's estimate of the long-term standard inflation rate, consistent with the assumptions that a market participant would use.
 The Group used post-tax industry average Weighted Average Cost of Capital ('WACC') which reflects the country specific risk adjusted discount rate.
-Discount rates ranging from 9.5% to 27.5% (2019: 9.5% to 21.5%) have been determined and applied.
+Discount rates ranging from 8.5% to 43.5% (2020: 9.5% to 27.5%) have been determined and applied.

-For leisure and entertainment operating units pre-tax discount rates ranging from 11.5% to 29.5% (2019: 10 to 13%) and growth rates ranging from 2% to 10% (2019: 0% to 2.8%) were used.
-For fashion retail operating units discount rates of 9.5% to 13.5% (2019: 10% to 13.5%) and growth rate of from 2% (2019: 2%) were used.
-For cinema operating unit pre-tax discount rates ranging from 9% to 27.5% (2019: 9% to 20.5%) and growth rates ranging from 2% to 5% (2019: 0% to 4%) were used.
+For leisure and entertainment and cinema operating units pre-tax discount rates ranging from 8.5% to 22.5% (2020: 2% to 29.5%) and growth rates ranging from 2% to 12% (2020: 2% to 10%) were used.
+For lifestyle operating unit discount rates of 9.5% to 13.5% (2020: 9.5% to 13.5%) and growth rates from 2% to 12% (2020: 2%) were used.